maazu/project-ssjf-calculator/docs/readme.md

 --testnumber can be any number or location of the the file if the number is too big and needs to be read from a file (only applicable in step2,step3,step4,step5)

---displayout will print the result of the computing operation on a screen.
+--showoutput will print the result of the computing operation on a screen.

 --savefile will save the result of the computed operation in a txt file.
 This file is saved in results directory and computed result can be found under the calutated operation name directory.